kciredor/dotfiles/README.md

 kciredor's dotfiles.
 ====================

-Use git clone --recursive and run deploy.sh.
+These are the dotfiles I use daily.
+Simply git clone and run deploy.sh.